 For example, in a Cool contest, Cool attribute attacks to raise the Applause Meter and earn +1 Appeal Point.
 Tough or Beauty attacks will not help or hurt the Meter.
 If Cute or Smart attacks are used, it will lower the Applause Meter by 1 level.

 This contest mode is a slightly altered version from the DPPt games.
 It needs four Coordinators.
 In DPPt, there are three judges to appeal to: the lead/main judge and two side judges.
 Players have four turns to appeal to any of the three judges to increase their score.
 Jam points and move combinations are not played in this mode.
 Players can gain additional hearts from the three judges (voltage) if specific conditions are met.
 The coordinator with the most points in the end wins.
 If Traditional stats are on, this is a combined score; if not, only the score from the appeals round is used.
+Additionally, as of Contest Carnival 2019, any special rule may be run in a DPPt contest (once approved by a Chief Judge).

 This refers to which Pokemon gets to act first.
 If traditional stats are on, the voting score from the Primary round determines which contestant can begin its appeal first.
 Those with higher voting scores get to appeal first.
 In subsequent appeal rounds, appeal order is determined by the last round’s appeals.
 Those with lower scores get to appeal first.
 (Note that this is opposite of RSE.)
 In case of a tie in scoring or determining appeal order, the Pokemon who wins the tie is determined at random.